-- e) Reporting Requirements - Objective: To verify that the pilot is aware of the requirements for reporting alerts to the controller and other authorities. - Criteria: The pilot should demonstrate the following: - When, following recovery from a GPWS alert or caution, any transmission of information should be made to the appropriate air traffic control unit. - What written report is required to be made, how it is to be made, and whether any cross-reference should be made in the aircraft technical log and/or voyage report (in accordance with procedures specified by the operator) following a flight in which the aircraft flight path has been modified in response to a GPWS alert, or if any part of the equipment appears not to have functioned correctly. - f) Alert Thresholds - Objective: To demonstrate knowledge of the criteria for issuing cautions and warnings. - Criteria: The pilot should be able to demonstrate an understanding of the methodology used by GPWS to issue cautions and warnings and the general criteria for the issuance of these alerts to include: - Awareness of the modes associated with basic GPWS including the input data associated with each. - Awareness of the visual and aural annunciations that can be issued by GPWS, and how to identify which are cautions and which are warnings.
+Objective:To verify that the pilot is aware of the requirements for reporting alerts to the controller and other authorities.

+Criteria: The pilot should demonstrate the following:

+- (a) When, following recovery from a GPWS alert or caution, any transmission of information should be made to the appropriate air traffic control unit; - (b) What written report is required to be made, how it is to be made, and whether any cross- reference should be made in the aircraft technical log and/or voyage report (in accordance with procedures specified by the operator) following a flight in which the aircraft flight path has been modified in response to a GPWS alert, or if any part of the equipment appears not to have functioned correctly.